 "Perhaps the little children could pool their milk money and buy a congressman?" our cabdriver said.
 He wore a bluish gray T-shirt that read, "My Parents Went To New Orleans And All I Got Is This Lousy I. Q." He dropped us in front of an Uptown bar, and gave us a card with his number.

-We later learned Eunice, a town in the ancestral Cajun parish of chef Paul Prudhomme, had been completely cut off from access by anything but boat.
+We later learned Eunice, a town in Acadia and St. Landry parishes (ancestral parishes of chef Paul Prudhomme) had been completely cut off from access by anything but boat.
 Yet at our first dinner back home, the cook, bartender and waitress who fed us great sandwiches at a bar near Tulane's campus, shook their heads, and said, "No flooding here, we've heard about."

-Outside it was pouring, and while getting back in our car, rain water came rushing down Freret Street swamping our shoes and thoughts.
+Outside it was pouring, and while getting back in our cab, rain water came rushing down Freret Street swamping our shoes and thoughts.

 "Should I go back in and tell them?"
-Norma asked, splashing along, "Thank Gott there is no ...," she stumbled into a pothole, talking.
+Norma asked, splashing along.
+"Thank Gott there is no global ...," she stumbled into a pothole, talking.